 “Some great strides have been made in car safety this year; 72% of the cars tested achieved a five-star Euro NCAP rating, compared with 56% in 2016.
 But December’s test results have shown that some car makers are choosing not to fit potentially life-saving safety technology as standard, despite an overall trend to the contrary in 2017,” said Matthew Avery, Thatcham’s research director.

-A Fiat spokesman said: “Safety is of the utmost importance to the FCA group.
-When Punto was launched 12 years ago, it was the first 5* EURO NCAP car in its class.
-The importance of safety to the FCA group is demonstrated by the number of new models achieving 5*, for example Alfa Romeo Giulia, Alfa Romeo Stelvio and the Jeep Compass.”
+A Fiat spokesman said: “Safety is of the utmost importance to the FCA Group.
+When the Punto was launched 12 years ago, it was the first five-star Euro NCAP car in its class.
+The importance of safety to the FCA Group is demonstrated by the number of new models achieving five-star ratings, for example the Alfa Romeo Giulia, Alfa Romeo Stelvio and Jeep Compass.”